SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Samuel, my senior, once said this to encourage judging,

-"Also, I notice a lot of you love speaking and I couldn't be glader you're all eager to debate.
+"Also, I notice a lot of you love speaking and I couldn't be glader [_sic_] you're all eager to debate.
 However do note that Adjudication/Judging is equally important for the following reasons:
 1) Adjudicating is also a competition in tournaments, and speakers rate you on your Oral Adjudication (OA).
 2) It's easier to break (qualify to playoffs), as an adjudicator than a speaker.
 3) The prize money for adjes is obscene - 10-20k ez for best adjes at big tournaments.